Activities

 2014

-Under the Gibbous Moon; outdoor performance piece with Landbuoy sculptures, in conjunction with Alberta Public Art Network conference.
+Requiem for the Gibbous Moon; outdoor performance piece with Landbuoy sculptures, sound, choreography, costumes, chanting.
+Staged in conjunction with Alberta Public Art Network conference in Canmore, Alberta.

 2014